 The estimate for unpaid medical expenses, claims payable, and unpaid claims adjustment expenses is actuarially determined based on historical claims payment experience.
 The estimates are continually reviewed and adjusted as necessary as experience develops or new information becomes known; such adjustments are included in current operations.
 Although considerable variability is inherent in such estimates, management believes the reserves for unpaid claims are appropriate.

-Changes in the HMO's aggregate liability for medical claims for the year ended December 31, 2022, is as follows (in thousands):
+Changes in the HMOs' aggregate liability for medical claims for the years ended December 31, 2023 and 2022 are as follows (in thousands):